Static impurity in a mesoscopic system of SU($N$) fermionic matter-waves

-Our other probe, the persistent current, being a flow of matter, sheds further light on this competition.
-Indeed, the current amplitude $I_{\mathrm{max}}$ exhibits a non-monotonic behaviour as a function of the interactions that, albeit qualitatively similar to bosons, is underpinned by substantially different machinery.
-Whilst at weak $U$, $I_{\mathrm{max}}$ increases due to the suppression of impurity as observed in the density, this is not the case on going to stronger interactions.
-The amplitude decreases as a combined effect of quantum phase fluctuations, which can trigger phase slips across the impurity, and fractionalization arising from spin correlations on setting the ring droplet in motion.
-The latter phenomenon is absent for bosons, accounting for the deviation between their current and that of fermions with $N_{p}/N=1$.
-An additional important difference is that for SU($N$) fermions, gaps open only at energy level crossings having the same total effective spin $s$ measured by the quadratic SU($N$) Casimir since the barrier cannot couple different spin sectors.
-For a given $N_{p}$, the number and the location of the gap openings is thus dictated by $N$.
+As a result of the aforementioned competition between effective single-particle behavior and ring droplet formation, the current amplitude {\it $I_{\mathrm{max}}$ exhibits a non-monotonic behaviour} as a function of the interaction and parametrized by the impurity strength $\lambda$.
+Whilst at weak $U$, $I_{\mathrm{max}}$ increases due to the suppression of the impurity as observed in the density $n_{imp}$, this is not the case on going to stronger interactions.
+In this regime, the current decreases as the result of the spin correlations characterizing the ring droplet.
+Such distinctive features of SU($N$) matter-wave emerge in Fig.\ref{fig:Imax_vs_U}.

-The study of SU($N$) fermions confined in rings poses an interesting challenge both from an analytical and numerical standpoint.
-Analytical techniques have been found at strong interactions \cite{osterloh2023exact} while numerically ones face the known problems coming from the periodic boundary conditions (DMRG) combined with a high degeneracy in the ground state.
-To address these limits, further development are being explored~\cite{botzung2024exact,weichselbaum2024qspace}.

-We remark that our study is in a very different regime in which the standard one-dimensional Luttinger theory can be applied since the Fermi sphere in our system is hardly filled~\cite{giamarchi2003quantum}.
-Moreover, as we discussed above, the physics is significantly affected by the coupling between spin and charge degrees of freedom.
-Finding an appropriate effective renormalization group description~\cite{gogolin2004bosonization} of the problem would be a necessary step forward.